-The Safe Theater, Basel - presented by Upstart Entertainment - December 8 & 9 -www.ticketino.com - and for information www.upstart-entertainment.ch
+Bakuba - presented by Upstart Entertainment - www.ticketino.com - and for information www.upstart-entertainment.ch

-For the past five years, it’s been my privilege to perform Charles Dickens’ A Christmas Carol from Maine to North Carolina.
-I have performed in schools and universities, church basements and jazz clubs, book stores and theaters, wherever people have willingly gathered to listen and share in Charles Dickens’ classic holiday tale of the miser, Ebenezer Scrooge and his ghostly adventures on Christmas Eve.
+For the past six years, it’s been my privilege to perform Charles Dickens’ A Christmas Carol across Europe and, in the US, from Maine to North Carolina.
+I have performed in high schools, universities, church basements, jazz clubs, book stores and theaters, wherever people have willingly gathered to listen and share in Charles Dickens’ classic holiday tale of the miser, Ebenezer Scrooge and his ghostly adventures on Christmas Eve.

 A Christmas Carol is a story rich in humour and filled with insight into the human condition.
 Dickens urges us to reflect on the world around us, to take notice of others and to be our better selves - to act as a force for good in the world.
-His language is vivid and funny, angry and compassionate, and thrillingly theatrical.
+His language is vivid, funny, angry, compassionate, and thrillingly theatrical.

 I love this book and have since I was a child.

-In the five years since it has been my continued joy to revisit and retell this story.
+In the seven years since, it has been my continued joy to revisit and retell this story.
 Every year the audience has grown and I've had the good fortune to take the show farther and farther afield.
-I would never have dreamed that, six years on, we would be touring the show to Europe.
+I would never have dreamed that, seven years on, we would be touring the show to Europe - for the second time.